-Planned establishment in 2014

-Mission

-SOCNORTH with NORTHCOM guidance partners to conduct homeland defense, civil support and security cooperation to defend and secure the United States and its interests.
-SOCNORTH under USNORTHCOM defends America's homeland - protecting our people, national power, and freedom of action.
+SOCNORTH with NORTHCOM provides guidance to conduct homeland defense, civil support and security cooperation to defend and secure the United States and its interests.
+SOCNORTH under USNORTHCOM defends America's homeland protecting our people, national power, and freedom of action.

-Command Vision

 With trusted partners, SOCNORTH will defend North America by outpacing all threats, maintaining faith with our people and supporting them in their times of greatest need.

-Area of Focus

 SOCNORTH's Area of Responsibility includes air, land and sea approaches and encompasses the continental United States, Alaska, Canada, Mexico and the surrounding water out to approximately 500 nautical miles.
 It also includes the Gulf of Mexico, the Straits of Florida, portions of the Caribbean region to include The Bahamas, Puerto Rico, and the U.S. Virgin Islands.
-The commander of US-NORTHCOM is responsible for theater security cooperation with Canada, Mexico, and The Bahamas.
+The commander of US-NORTHCOM is responsible for theater security cooperation with Canada.
+Mexico, and The Bahamas

-Major Exercise

 Ardent Sentry is a yearly exercise focused on defense support of civil authorities.
 Primarily a Command Post Exercise, it incorporates field training events.
 Field training events take place throughout the country and practice with civil authorities responding to chemical, biological, radiological and nuclear type incidents, as well as natural disasters.